Menu

 • Help plan MAGIP Events and Promote MAGIP

-• Provide budget updates at Board meetings
+• Report updates at the Board Meetings

-Secretary - Elected to two (2) year term
+Member Development Chair - Elected to two (2) year term

-• Record minutes at Board meetings
+• Report updates at Board Meetings

-Technical Committee Chair - Elected to two (2) year term
+Conference Liaison – Elected to two (2) year term

-Note: All Elected Members of the Board must be MAGIP members in good standing for their entire period of membership.
+Note: Elected Members of the Board must be MAGIP members in good standing for their entire period of membership.
 Meetings of the Board shall be held at times and places specified by the Board, but there should be no less than four (4) board meetings per year.
 Board members must attend at least one (1) board meeting in person.
 Presently, the Board meets in person quarterly from 10am -2pm.
 Additionally, they hold one (1) hour check in meetings during months when they do not meet in person.
 Currently, these occur on the third Tuesday of each month from 2-3pm.

 Constitution & Bylaw Amendments to be Voted on by the Membership